 Cross-origin resource sharing origin header value.

 Cache control header value.
-By default resources are cached for one hour.
+By default, resources are cached for one hour.

 Position forwarding format.
 Available options are "url", "json" and "kafka".
 Default is "url".

-Position forwarding Kafka topic.
+Position forwarding AMQP exchange.

 URL to forward positions.
 Data is passed through URL parameters.
 For example, {uniqueId} for device identifier, {latitude} and {longitude} for coordinates.